jguimera/TeisecAgent/app/plugins/README.md

 - `pluginhelp(self)`: Provides help instructions for this plugin.
 - `clean_html(self, html_content)`: Cleans and extracts text from HTML content.
 - `download_and_clean_url(self, url)`: Downloads and cleans HTML content from a URL.
-- `runprompt(self, prompt, session)`: Extracts the URL from the prompt and processes it.
+- `runtask(self, prompt, session)`: Extracts the URL from the task and processes it.

 ## Creating New Plugins